urinary infection

 According to available information:

-Use for asthma, asthenia and weakness is classified as REC, based on the significant traditional use documented in the TRAMIL surveys, and on available published scientific information.
+Uses for asthma and joint pain (arthritis) are classified as REC based on the significant traditional use documented in the TRAMIL surveys and the validation and toxicity studies.

-Due to the health risks involved with asthma, urinary infection or renal stones, an initial medical evaluation is recommended.
-The use of this resource can be considered complementary to medical treatment, unless it is contraindicated.
+Due to the health risk of asthma, an initial medical assessment is recommended.
+The use of this resource must be considered complementary to medical treatment, unless contraindicated.

-External use for arthritis, flu, burns and nacíos (boils) is classified as REC, based on the significant traditional use (OMS/WHO)6 documented in the TRAMIL surveys.
+The use for burns is classified as REC based on the significant traditional use documented in the TRAMIL surveys and the toxicity studies.

-Limit traditional use only to superficial burns (skin injury) that are not extensive (covering less than 10% of body surface) and are located away from high risk areas such as face, hands, feet and genitals.
+Traditional use should be limited to superficial burns (epidermal damage) that are minor (less than 10% of the body surface) and located outside high-risk areas such as the face, hands, feet and genitals.

-The fruit (seed, mesoderm) and the juice (water) of Cocos nucifera is widely used for human consumption.
+The fruit (seed, mesoderm) and juice (water) of Cocos nucifera is a food of relatively widespread human consumption.

 For asthma: